thosgood/this-weeks-finds/markdown/201-250/week213.md

 ["Week 205"](#week205).

-I should warn you: the Galois group has a different name when we apply it to the classification of covering spaces - we call it the group of "deck transformations".
+I should warn you: the Galois group has a different name when we apply it to the classification of covering spaces --- we call it the group of "deck transformations".
 The idea is pretty simple.
-Suppose Y is a covering space of X, like this:
+Suppose $Y$ is a covering space of $X$, like this:

                                 ----------------
                                 ----------------   Y